IT-STATIC22/Blackspade.github.io/README.md

       </section>
       <section id="about me">
         <h2>About me</h2>
-        <p>Hi! threr i am Carlo E. Agbong i am 22 years of a 3rd year college taking up a course of Bachelor of Science and Information Technology at JOSE MARIA COLLEGE and i currently live in my hometown at Bunawan Davao City.</p>
+        <p>Hi! there i am Carlo E. Agbong i am 22 years of a 3rd year college taking up a course of Bachelor of Science and Information Technology at JOSE MARIA COLLEGE and i currently live in my hometown at Bunawan Davao City.</p>
       </section>
       <section id="portfolio">
         <h2>Portfolio</h2>